-- 23.1 If reasonably possible, a yacht not racing shall not interfere with a yacht that is racing, her competitor(s) prior to the preparatory signal, or an umpire boat. - When yachts in different matches meet, any course sailed by either yacht shall be consistent with complying with a rule or trying to win her own match.
+- 23.1 If reasonably possible, a yacht not racing shall not interfere with a yacht that is racing, her competitor(s) prior to the preparatory signal, or an umpire boat. - 23.2 When yachts in different matches meet, any course sailed by either yacht shall be consistent with complying with a rule or trying to win her own match. - 23.3 Except when sailing her proper course, a yacht shall not interfere with a yacht sailing on another leg.